Minimum evolution: Algorithmic aspects

-The "minimum evolution problem" (MEP), in which a minimum-summed-length phylogeny is derived from a set of sequences under the ME criterion, is said to be NP-hard.
-The "balanced minimum evolution problem" (BMEP), which uses the newer BME criterion, is APX-hard.
+The core computational challenge of minimum evolution is finding the tree with the minimum total branch length across all possible tree topologies.
+Even for moderate numbers of taxa, the number of possible trees grows super-exponentially, making exhaustive search infeasible.
+The "minimum evolution problem" (MEP) is formally NP-hard, meaning no efficient exact algorithm is known to exist.
+The "balanced minimum evolution problem" (BMEP), which applies the stricter BME criterion, is even harder to approximate: it is APX-hard, meaning that beyond a certain threshold, no polynomial-time algorithm can guarantee an arbitrarily close approximation to the true optimum unless P = NP.

 A number of exact algorithms solving BMEP have been described.
 The best known exact algorithm remains impractical for more than a dozen taxa, even with multiprocessing.
 There is only one approximation algorithm with proven error bounds, published in 2012.

 In practical use, BMEP is overwhelmingly implemented by heuristic search.
 The basic, aforementioned neighbor-joining algorithm implements a greedy version of BME.

 FastME, the "state-of-the-art", starts with a rough tree then improves it using a set of topological moves such as Nearest Neighbor Interchanges (NNI).
 Compared to NJ, it is about as fast and more accurate.

-FastME operates on the Balanced Minimum Evolution principle, which calculates tree length using a weighted linear function of all pairwise distances.
-The BME score for a given topology is expressed as:
+FastME (Fast Minimum Evolution) operates on the Balanced Minimum Evolution (BME) principle, introduced by Desper and Gascuel in 2002.
+Unlike OLS-based ME (where branch lengths are fitted by ordinary least squares, treating all pairwise distances as equally reliable), the BME scheme assigns topology-dependent weights to pairwise distances such that sibling subtrees contribute equally, regardless of the number of taxa they contain.
+This balanced weighting is derived from Pauplin's branch length estimation formula, in which the tree length is expressed analytically as: